krasserm/krasserm.github.io/_posts/2018-04-03-variational-inference.md

 \mathbf\theta^{l} = \underset{\mathbf\theta}{\mathrm{argmax}}\ \mathcal{L}(q^{l}, \mathbf\theta)\tag{13}
 $$

-The mean field approach allows inference for many interesting latent variable models but it requires analytical solutions w.r.t. the approximate posterior which is not always possible.
-Especially when used in context of deep learning where the approximate posterior $q(\mathbf{t})$ and the conditional likelihood $p(\mathbf{t} \lvert \mathbf{x};\mathbf\theta)$ are neural networks with at least one non-linear hidden layer, the mean field approach is not applicable any more<sup>[4]</sup>.
+The mean field approach allows inference for many interesting latent variable models but it requires analytical solutions for the approximate posterior which is not always possible.
+Especially when used in context of deep learning where the approximate posterior $q(\mathbf{t})$ and the conditional likelihood $p(\mathbf{x} \lvert \mathbf{t};\mathbf\theta)$ are neural networks with at least one non-linear hidden layer, the mean field approach is not applicable any more<sup>[4]</sup>.
 Further approximations are required.

 ## Stochastic variational inference